codatio/codat-docs/blog/230710-deprecation-companies-metrics.md

 ## Action required​

 If you are using the current `GET /metrics/companies` endpoint to perform monitoring outside of the Portal dashboard, make sure to use alternative API calls instead.
-You can obtain data connection statuses from the `GET /companies` instead.
+You can obtain data connection statuses from the `GET /companies`.

 ## Expected impact if no action is taken​